conan7882/adversarial-autoencoders/README.md

  ```
  ### Result
  - Compare with the result in the previous section, incorporating labeling information provides better fitted distribution for codes.
- - The learned manifold images demostrate that each Gaussian component corresponds to the one class of digit.
+ - The learned manifold images demonstrate that each Gaussian component corresponds to the one class of digit.
 However, the style representation is not consistently represented within each mixture component as shown in the paper.
 For example, the right most column of the first row experiment, the lower right of digit 1 tilt to left while the lower right of digit 9 tilt to right.

 *Number of Label Used* | *Learned Coding Space* | *Learned Manifold*
 :--- | :---: | :---: |